marvrez/BoomerCV/README.md

   make -j
 ```

-If any errors show up... try to fix them?
+If any errors show up, it really do be like that sometimes.
 Otherwise everything should be working, but you should, just in case, check the next section.

 ## Usage
 BoomerCV comes with some cool examples.